 - Do not know where to seek treatment

 Talbott Recovery understands the challenges of accepting and pursuing prescription drug abuse treatment.
-We offer a variety of addiction programs in the Atlanta, Dunwoody and Columbus, GA areas that can fit you or your loved one’s specific situation.
+We offer a variety of addiction programs in the Atlanta and Dunwoody, GA areas that can fit you or your loved one’s specific situation.
 You are not alone.

 Opioid addiction does not have to win.
 You can get your life back, or help your loved one get their life back, with opioid addiction treatment that really works.
 If you’re ready to take the next step, do not hesitate to contact Talbott Recovery to see if our programs are right for you or your loved one.
 Get in touch with us today.